Estonian Soviet Socialist Republic: Soviet recapture

 The 1949 mass deportation of about 21,000 people broke the back of the partisan movement.
 6,600 partisans gave themselves up in November 1949.
 Later on, the failure of the Hungarian uprising broke the morale of 700 men still remaining under cover.
 According to Soviet data, up until 1953 20,351 partisans were defeated.
 Of these, 1,510 perished in the battles.
 During that period, 1,728 members of the Red Army, NKVD and the Estonian Police were killed by the "forest brothers".
 August Sabbe, the last surviving "brother" in Estonia, committed suicide when the KGB tracked him down and attempted to arrest him in 1978.
 He drowned in a lake, when the KGB agent, disguised as a fisherman, was after him.

 During the first post-war decade of Soviet rule, Estonia was governed by Moscow via Russian-born ethnic Estonian functionaries.
 Born into the families of native Estonians in Russia, the latter had obtained their education in the Soviet Union during the Stalin era.
 Many of them had fought in the Red Army (in the Estonian Rifle Corps), few of them had mastered the Estonian language.
 For the latter reason they were known under a derogatory term "Yestonians", alluding to their Russian accent.

-Although the United States and the United Kingdom, the major allies of the USSR against Nazi Germany during the later stages of World War II, both implicity acknowledged (de facto) the occupation of Estonia by USSR at the Yalta Conference in 1945, both governments, and most of the other western democracies did not recognize it de jure according to the Sumner Welles' declaration of July 23, 1940 Some of these countries recognized Estonian diplomats who still functioned in many countries in the name of their former governments.
+Although the United States and the United Kingdom, the major allies of the USSR against Nazi Germany during the later stages of World War II, both implicitly acknowledged (de facto) the occupation of Estonia by USSR at the Yalta Conference in 1945, both governments, and most of the other western democracies did not recognise it de jure according to the Sumner Welles' declaration of 23 July 1940 Some of these countries recognised Estonian diplomats who still functioned in many countries in the name of their former governments.
 These consuls persisted in this anomalous situation until the ultimate restoration of Estonia's independence in 1991.

-A special care was taken to change the ethnic structure of population, especially in Ida-Viru County.
+Special care was taken to change the ethnic structure of population, especially in Ida-Viru County.
 For example, a policy of prioritising immigrants before returning war refugees in assigning dwelling quarters was adopted.